U.S. Relations With Norway

 The United States provides no development assistance to Norway.

 Bilateral Economic Relations

-The United States is one of Norway's principal trading partners.
-The growth of Norway's petroleum sector has contributed significantly to its economic vitality.
-Many U.S. companies participate actively in the petroleum sector.
-U.S. exports to Norway include aircraft, machinery, optic and medical instruments, and inorganic chemicals.
+U.S. exports to Norway include aircraft, machinery, optic and medical instruments, inorganic chemicals, and passenger cars.
 U.S. imports from Norway include mineral fuel and oil, machinery, nickel and nickel products, and Atlantic salmon.
 Reported U.S. direct investment in Norway is led by the mining and manufacturing sectors.
 Software and IT services, coal, oil and natural gas, and metals, account for the top three sectors in Norway's reported direct investment in the United States.

-Norway and the United States belong to a number of the same international organizations, including the United Nations, Arctic Council, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Norway and the United States belong to a number of the same international organizations and fora, including the African Development Bank, Arctic Council, Asian Development Bank, Euro-Atlantic Partnership Council, Inter-American Development Bank, International Monetary Fund, Organization for Economic Cooperation and Development, Organization for Security and Cooperation in Europe, the North Atlantic Treaty Organization (NATO), United Nations, World Bank, and World Trade Organization.
 Norway also is an observer to the Organization of American States.

 Norway maintains an embassy in the United States at 2720 34th Street NW, Washington, DC 20008 (tel.
 202-333-6000).